Migrant boat capsizes in English Channel; at least 31 dead | Law-Order

 - France

-At least 31 migrants bound for Britain died Wednesday when their boat sank in the English Channel in the “biggest tragedy” involving migration to have taken place on the dangerous crossing to date, according to France's interior minister.
+At least 31 migrants bound for Britain died Wednesday when their boat sank in the English Channel, in what France's interior minister called the biggest tragedy involving migrants on the dangerous crossing to date.

-A joint French-British operation to search for survivors was still under way Wednesday evening.
+A joint French-British operation to search for survivors was still under way late Wednesday.

+Four suspected traffickers were arrested Wednesday on suspicion of being linked to the sunken boat, Darmanin told reporters in the French port city of Calais.
+He said two of the suspects later appeared in court.

+The regional prosecutor opened an investigation into aggravated manslaughter after the sinking.

+“It's a day of great mourning for France, for Europe, for humanity to see these people die at sea,” Darmanin said.

-While the incident was the deadliest day in the channel to date, Darmanin noted other deadly incidents in the past and lashed out at “criminal traffickers” driving thousands to risk the crossing.
+He called for coordination with the UK, saying “the response must also come from Great Britain.”
+Noting other deadly past incidents involving migrants in the same waters, Darmanin lashed out at “criminal traffickers” driving thousands to risk the crossing.

 Three French patrol boats were joined by a French helicopter and a British helicopter in searching the area, according to the French maritime agency for the region.